JimLynchCodes/Triplex-Testing-Guidebook/README.md

 A three-pronged approach to building great software with automated tests.*

 *Less trendy, but more descriptive tagline:
-A methodology for leveraging automated acceptance, e2e, and unit tests building great front-end applications (especially with JavaScript and SPA frameworks such as Angular).*
+A methodology for leveraging automated acceptance, e2e, and unit tests to build great front-end applications (especially with JavaScript and SPA frameworks such as Angular).*

 ---